 Monstress is a telling of tall tales, some scary, some heartbreaking, some violent, some humorous, laced together with the poetry of music and the music of poetry.
-The stories are linked with compelling acting, singing, and enviable instrumental talent playing bass, mandolin, guitars, violin, saxophone, banjo, clarinet, washboard, accordion, and dulcimer, that pull the myths of female monsters out of the usual patriarchacal telling and lifts the shroud to peek into the soul of each monstress.
+The stories are linked with compelling acting, singing, and enviable instrumental talent playing bass, mandolin, guitars, violin, saxophone, banjo, clarinet, washboard, accordion, and dulcimer, which pull the myths of female monsters out of the usual patriarchal telling and lifts the shroud to peek into the soul of each monstress.
 There’s some beautiful music here.

 We’re not talking monster, we’re talking monstress, M-O-N-S-T-R-E-S-S. That word has a little more weight and depth, and its gender-specificness gives it a slant not often expressed when these stories are usually told.
 Who are all these monstersesses?
 Greek mythology’s driving forces, instigators, and mothers of many.

-Billed as a bluegrass musical, Monstress is the deep South meets Greek mythology and the setup is the coming together of friends and family to tell stories and share songs passed down through time.
+Billed as a bluegrass musical, Monstress is the Deep South meets Greek mythology and the setup is the coming together of friends and family to tell stories and share songs passed down through time.
 It’s a dynamite cast that harmonizes and seamlessly melds themselves together, throwing their all into their portrayals bringing joy and fun to the evening.

 “The past can’t be the past if it hurts all the time,” is the theme of the piece as it highlights the backstories and inner turmoil of each monstress.
 Besides the pain and suffering they dish out, there is the pain and suffering that never eases that made them who they are.

 Before you go, re-brief yourself on Nyx, Echidna, The Sirens, Medusa, Sphinx, and The Graeae.
 It will enrich your experience and add clarity to the subtlety of the settings of each scene and the twists of the storytelling.